-- Air separation and other cryogenic processes with columns, separators, or tanks in which a gas stream from a sump is normally supplied through downstream heat-exchange equipment. - Piping systems within which a fluid is expanded across a valve or restriction with the resultant temperature being below the ductile to brittle transition temperature (DBTT) for the piping system. - Vessels that are depressurised rapidly as work is done in a vessel by a gas expanding as it is discharged out of the valve, the temperature inside the vessel and the vessel wall may be lowered.
+Air separation and other cryogenic processes with columns, separators, or tanks in which a gas stream from a sump is normally supplied through downstream heat-exchange equipment.
+Cryogenic processes are assumed to have their own low temperature protection systems.

+- Piping systems within which a fluid is expanded across a valve or restriction with the resultant temperature being below the ductile to brittle transition temperature (DBTT) for the piping system. - Vessels that are depressurised rapidly as work is done in a vessel by a gas expanding as it is discharged out of the valve, the temperature inside the vessel and the vessel wall can be lowered.

-This document has been written to identify the hazards associated with cryogenic liquid vaporisation systems and to recommend the safeguards to be taken.
+This publication has been written to identify the hazards associated with cryogenic liquid vaporisation systems and to recommend the safeguards to be taken.
 It recommends safe practice for the design of new cryogenic vaporiser systems.
 For existing systems a risk assessment shall be undertaken to establish if any modifications are required.

-3. Definitions
+3 Definitions